Information for F-1 Students

 Report Changes in Program to ISS

-You must notify ISS whenever there is a change in your academic program, program dates or level of study.
-For example, if you change your major or from a Bachelor’s program to a Master’s program, you must be issued a new I-20.
+ISS must be notified whenever there is a change in an academic program, program dates or level of study, as these data points are part of an international student’s SEVIS record.
+For example, if you change your major or change from a Bachelor’s program to a Master’s program, you must be issued a new I-20.

 Keep ALL I-20s